Simple Key Lime Roasted Shrimp

 They are tasty on their own, but make a little key lime butter for dipping to take them to the next level.
 You will be licking your fingers as you go!

-A slice of no bake key lime pie would be a great way to end the meal.
+A slice of no bake key lime pie or even frozen key lime pie would be a great way to end the meal.
 We love that recipe because you don’t use cool whip.
 It’s almost like a super creamy no bake cheesecake.

 plate piled high with key lime roasted shrimp, a small container of lime butter for dipping and a couple of lemon wedges.